nick-register/nick-register/README.md

 ## About me:

 - 🔭 I was recently accepted into Oregon States Computer Science program
-- 🌱 I’m currently learning Javascript and React
+- 🌱 I’m currently interning at Red Hat as an IT Analyst.
-- 👯 I’m looking to collaborate on anything and everything
+- 👯 I’m looking to collaborate on projects dealing with NLP and LLMs.
-- 🤔 I’m looking for a mentor to help my career trajectory
+- 🤔 I’m looking for new challenges and ways to learn.
 - 💬 Ask me about sports, dad stuff, or gaming
 - 📫 Reach me via [LinkedIn](https://www.linkedin.com/in/nick-register/) or email me at nick.register1@gmail.com